reimagined/resolve/docs/read-side.md

 }),
 ```

-Refer to the [Query a View Model](#query-a-view-model) section, to learn how to query a View Model.
+Refer to the [Query a View Model](#query-a-view-model) section, for information on how to query a View Model.

 Note that a View Model does not use the Read Model store.